BaldMansMojo/check_vmware_esx/README.md

 ### VMware Perl SDK

-Download the [VMware Perl SDK](https://code.vmware.com/web/sdk/65/vsphere-perl) (requires a free account that you sign up for at the same page).
+Download the [vSphere Perl SDK](https://developer.vmware.com/web/sdk/6.5/vsphere-perl) (requires a free account that you sign up for at the same page).

 Do not use SDK 6.0 because it contains some bugs and incompatibilities.
 Use SDK 5.5 or 6.5.
 Both work well.

 Install the SDK.
-An installation guide can be found [here](https://www.vmware.com/support/developer/viperltoolkit/).
+An installation guide can be found [here](https://developer.vmware.com/docs/4166/vsphere-sdk-for-perl-installation-guide).

 ### Perl Modules